Different Types of Gastric Balloons in Singapore

 Different types of Gastric Balloons in Singapore

-Elipse is a product of Allurion Technologies, a company founded by Sammy Levy and Shantanu Gaur who were both medical professionals from Harvard Medical School.
+Allurion is a product of Allurion Technologies, a company founded by Sammy Levy and Shantanu Gaur who were both medical professionals from Harvard Medical School.
 The two envisioned a revolutionary technology that could help people suffering from obesity and are having trouble following strict diets.
 Their goal was to create a product that could help people lose weight in a safe way without invasive surgery.
-Thus, Elipse was born.
+Thus, Allurion was born.

 The process is simple and takes only about 20 minutes.
 The balloon is simply swallowed by the patient while it is in its pill-like form and attached to a fine thin tube.
 An X-Ray is then done to make sure that the balloon is in place.
 Once the balloon is in place, it is filled with a sterile saline solution, then another X-Ray is done to make sure that it is filled to its optimum capacity and is in the right place.
 The doctor will then proceed to remove the tube and the balloon will remain in the patient’s stomach for about 16 weeks.
 After 16 weeks or so, a time-activated valve attached on the balloon will open, the liquid will flow out, and the balloon will naturally pass through the patient’s digestive system.
 No extraction needed, no endoscopy, no hassle, safe and effective.

 Orbera is also another intragastric balloon weight loss program.
 The product has been around for over 20 years and has distributed over 300,000 balloons worldwide.
-The main difference between this and Elipse is that Orbera requires an endoscopy and sedation through general anesthesia.
+The main difference between this and Allurion is that Orbera requires an endoscopy and sedation through general anesthesia.

 To place the balloon, an initial diagnostic endoscopy is done.
 After the endoscopy, the patient is sedated using general anesthesia and the balloon is placed through the esophagus and into the patient’s stomach.
 The balloon is then filled with a saline solution using a syringe.
 The balloon stays in the patient’s stomach for about 6 months.